BRCAChallenge/brca-exchange/website/content/help/research/functional-assays.md

 * #### RNA Class ((RNA_Class_Findlay_ENIGMA_BRCA12_Functional_Assays))
     Authors' assessment of the impact of the variant on RNA production
 * #### Result ((Result_Findlay_ENIGMA_BRCA12_Functional_Assays))
-    Authors' interpretation of the functional impact of the variant
+    Authors' interpretation of the functional impact of the variant, based largely on the functional enrichment score.
 ----
 #### Starita et al, 2018

 In this publication, the authors performed a multiplex reporter assay to assess the impact of 1056 *BRCA1* variants on homologous DNA repair, using a human cell line.

 * #### Result ((Result_Starita_ENIGMA_BRCA12_Functional_Assays))
-    Authors' interpretation on the functional impact of the variant
+    Authors' interpretation on the functional impact of the variant given the results of the reporter assay
 ----
 #### Petitalot et al, 2019